cooldev900/go-rest-concurrency/README.md

+# add tests to Linkeding learning course
+This project is based on Linkedin learning course and I'd like to add tests for further level up.
 # Applied Concurrency in Go
 This is the repository for the LinkedIn Learning course Applied Concurrency in Go.
 The full course is available from [LinkedIn Learning][lil-course-url].